 Overhaul water regulators into one single body, landmark review recommends

-The much-anticipated final report of the Independent Water Commission was published on Monday morning.
+The much-anticipated final report of the Independent Water Commission outlined 88 recommendations to the UK and Welsh governments.

 The system for regulating water companies should be overhauled and replaced with one body for England and one body for Wales, a landmark review of the sector has advised.